welteki/docs.actuated.dev/docs/faq.md

 The image is built automatically using GitHub Actions and is available on a container registry.

+## What Kernel version is being used?

+At time of writing, the latest version supported by the Firecracker team is Kernel 5.10.77.
+As and when [newer versions are made available](https://github.com/firecracker-microvm/firecracker/tree/master/resources/guest_configs), we'll upgrade our support.

 ## How easy is it to debug a runner?

 OpenSSH is pre-installed, but it will be inaccessible from your workstation by default.